Paliquant/PQBaseCamp.jl/README.md

     julia> using PQBaseCamp

 ## Quick start guide
-`PQBaseCamp.jl` exports six functions for doing some basic computation on the financial data from [Polygon.io](https://polygon.io).
+`PQBaseCamp.jl` exports six functions for doing basic computation on the financial data.
+It is assumed the data is downloaded from [Polygon.io](https://polygon.io) using the [PQPolygonSDK.jl](https://github.com/Paliquant/PQPolygonSDK.jl) package.

 ### Compute log or linear price returns
 The `Δ` function (and its associated methods) is used to compute either the log or simple (linear) return from price data encoded in a [DataFrame](https://dataframes.juliadata.org/stable/):